Manifolds with nonnegative curvature operator of the second kind: Algebraic Implications

 If the inequality is strict, $R$ is said to have strictly PIC1. \item We say $R$ has nonnegative complex sectional curvature (or weakly PIC2) if for all orthonormal four-frame $\{e_1, e_2, e_3, e_4\}\subset V$ and all $\l, \mu \in [-1,1]$, it holds that

 If the inequality is strict, $R$ is said to have positive complex sectional curvature (or strictly PIC2). \end{enumerate} \end{definition}

 The notion of positive isotropic curvature was introduced by Micallef and Moore \cite{MM88} in their study of minimal two-spheres in Riemannian manifolds.
-They proved that a simply-connected closed Riemannian manifold with positive isotropic curvature is homeomorphic to the sphere.
+They proved that a simply connected closed Riemannian manifold with positive isotropic curvature is homeomorphic to the sphere.
 The PIC2 curvature condition was introduced by Brendle and Schoen and it played a central role in their proof of the quarter-pinched differentiable sphere theorem \cite{BS09}.
 Ni and Wolfson \cite{NWolfson07} discovered that strictly (respectively, weakly) PIC2 is equivalent to positive (respectively, nonnegative) complex sectional curvature.
+They also gave a simple proof that positive and nonnegative complex sectional curvature are preserved by the Ricci flow.
 The PIC1 curvature condition was introduced by Brendle \cite{Brendle08}.
 All the above curvature conditions in Definition \ref{def curvature conditions} are preserved by the Ricci flow (see for example \cite{Wilking13} for a unified simple proof).
-Moreover, the normalized Ricci flow evolves an initial metric with strictly PIC1 (or the stronger condition strictly PIC2) into a limit metric with constant sectional curvature (see \cite{BS09, Brendle08, NWolfson07}).
+Moreover, the normalized Ricci flow evolves an initial metric with strictly PIC1 (or the stronger condition strictly PIC2) into a limit metric with constant positive sectional curvature (see \cite{BS09, Brendle08, NWolfson07}).